 In some cases State Records Office staff may be able to provide limited assistance to clients who live outside the Perth metropolitan area and are unable to to attend the Search Room in person

 Private archives are records that have been donated by non-government organizations (such as churches and benevolent associations), families and individuals.
 These records can be of significance to Aboriginal people researching their family history, particularly church mission records which can contain vital information on Aboriginal people who have lived in those communities.

 Arrangements can be made to view these records in the Battye Library Researchers Room located on the Fourth Floor Mezzanine of the Alexander Library Building.
 For more information on accessing Private Archives material contact the Battye Library Reference Desk on (08) 9427 3291.

-Aboriginal people wishing to research their family history should be aware that there are specialist departments within other agencies that may be able to assist them.
-Of particular importance are:
+Aboriginal people wishing to research their family history should be aware that this is a specialist office that can, on application, assist them with family history research.

-Officers at the DAA’s Aboriginal History Research Unit can provide advice to Indigenous people undertaking family history research.
+This was recently part of the Department of Aboriginal Affairs, and officers at Aboriginal History Research Services can provide advice to Indigenous people undertaking family history research.
 In particular they are able to provide access to personal history cards.

 Further information can be found on the Aboriginal Records page.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of resources available from within the State Records Office collection that may be of benefit to Indigenous family history researchers.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.